22 February marks what would have been the birthday of one of Guinness World Records' most recognisable faces, Robert Wadlow.

-Ever since the first edition came out in 1955, he's featured nearly every year thanks to his record for being the Tallest man (ever), a title which has remained unsurpassed since his last measurement in 1940.
+Ever since the first edition came out in 1955, he's featured nearly every year thanks to his record for being the tallest man (ever), a title which has remained unsurpassed since his last measurement in 1940.

+In 2018 we celebrated 100 years since his birth.
 Robert was born on 22 February 1918 weighing an unsurprising 3.9 kg (8.7 lbs), however by the time he was last measured on 27 June 1940 he was an astonishing 2.72 m (8ft 11.1 in) tall which has helped him achieve a level of fame thanks to humankind's fascination with extremes.

 While Robert's size was unremarkable at first he rapidly started to shoot up, reaching an incredible 1.63 m (5 ft 4 in) by the age of five, and quickly had to wear clothes intended for teenagers.